lehernandezc/recuadoriensis/README.md

  ## Description

- The following is the acompanying code for the PLOS Genetics research article "Population genomics and geographic dispersal in Chagas disease vectors: landscape drivers and evidence of possible adaptation to the domestic setting"
+ The following is the accompanying code for the PLOS Genetics research article "Population genomics and geographic dispersal in Chagas disease vectors: landscape drivers and evidence of possible adaptation to the domestic setting"

+ doi: pending

  ## Instructions